^

 Release form

-The drug "Aromasin" is available in the form of tablets for oral (internal) administration.
+The drug "Aromasin" is produced in the form of tablets for oral (internal) administration.
 Tablets usually have different dosages, which allows the doctor to choose the optimal treatment regimen depending on the individual characteristics of the patient and the characteristics of the disease.

 Pharmacodynamics